All the best experiences

 The south building houses the border control facilities and additional stores.

 As you go around the airport, whether for business or pleasure, you can access its free and unlimited Wi-Fi.
-Families with small children can also take advantage of the airport’s dedicated play area and strollers.
+Families with small children can also use the airport’s dedicated play area and strollers.

 Keflavik Airport Arrivals Hall